valsamovich/java/README.md

 **The while and do-while Statements**

+	/*
-	// A while loop is a control structure that allows you to repeat a task a certain number of times. while (condition) {
+	 * A while loop is a control structure that allows you to repeat a task
+	 * a certain number of times.
+	 */
+	while (condition) {
 		// statement(s)
 	}

+	/*
-	// A do...while loop is similar to a while loop, except that a do...while loop is guaranteed to execute at least one time. do{
+	 * A do...while loop is similar to a while loop, except that a do...while
+	 * loop is guaranteed to execute at least one time.
+	 * /
+	do{
 		// statement(s)
 	} while (expression);

 **The for Statement**

-	// infinite loop
+	/*
+	 * A for loop is a repetition control structure that allows you to efficiently
+	 * write a loop that needs to execute a specific number of times.
+	 * A for loop is useful when you know how many times a task is to be repeated.
+	 */
 	for (initialization; termination; increment) {
 		// statement(s)
 	}